March 26, 2018

-Where the total exclusion of particular raw materials would adversely affect the skin’s health or compromise the safety, stability or integrity of our products, these have only been included at minimal concentrations.
+Where the total exclusion of certain raw materials would adversely affect the skin’s health or compromise the safety, stability or integrity of our products, these have only been included at minimal concentrations.

-Our aim in developing Mir was to formulate a range which was as natural as possible but it was of paramount importance that our products should benefit the skin.
+Our aim in developing Mir was to formulate a range which was as natural as possible but it is of paramount importance that our products should benefit the skin.

 Some of the Ingredients we Avoid:

-Cosmetic ingredients which smell fine individually can become malodorous in combination, essential oils enable manufacturers to mask unpleasant whiffs – and to label their products as fragrance-free.
+Cosmetic ingredients which smell fine individually can become malodorous in combination.
+Essential oils enable manufacturers to mask unpleasant whiffs whilst claiming their products are fragrance-free.

 When a product is labelled non-comedogenic this means it was tested on the backs of volunteers, not on pimple-prone faces.
 It may still have a comedogenic effect.